 For broader context, see impact of ai generated content in modern video games.

-Some developers experiment with magnetic polarity or fluid simulation as CORE mechanics.
-Think forces that attract, repel, or flow dynamically.
-This is where indie game innovation thrives.
+Some developers are tinkering with magnetic polarity or fluid simulation as core mechanics.
+Forces that attract, repel, or flow in real time.
+This is where you see actual indie innovation, not in the next battle system riff, but in the physics themselves.

 Steam is powerful, but it is no longer the only gatekeeper.
 Instead, consider: